Ruby-004/Diffusion_model_project/README.md

 All shell commands below use the hyperparameters from the final trained model.
 These can be adjusted to experiment with different configurations.

+> **Configuration Note**: Many parameters have default values hardcoded in the configuration files (`Diffusion_model/config.py`, `VAE_model/config/vae.py`).
+You can override any of these defaults by passing the corresponding command-line argument with `--parameter-name`.
+For example, `--learning-rate 1e-4`, `--batch-size 4`, or `--features 32 64 128 256`.
+See the config files for a complete list of available parameters.

 > **Note**: On Windows PowerShell, use backticks (`` ` ``) for line continuation.
 On Linux/macOS, use backslashes (`\`).

 #### A. Data Requirements